-During the residency he created 27 art pieces centered on police brutality, media, and the speed of life.
+During the residency he created 27 artworks centered on police brutality, media and the speed of life.
 In the middle of the studio stands an installation, he calls an altar, created for a previous performance series that took place at transformer dc.
-The installation includes paper airplanes folded, unfolded, and refolded by hand that represent the 987 African Americans killed by police brutality this year.
+The installation includes paper airplanes folded, unfolded and refolded by hand that represent the 987 African Americans killed by police this year.
+Police brutality and black life are subject matters repeatedly examined by Glover and are present throughout all of his work.

-The checker board pattern is a new theme in the work and represents the quickness of life.
-These pieces touch on the theme of age due to Glover turning 27 this year.
-He uses visuals of news and media in a couple already sold paintings that show news personalities discussing people’s lives and ultimately misrepresenting them.
-Police brutality and black life are a subject matter repeatedly examined by Glover and is present throughout all of his work.
+A new theme in his work is the checker board pattern which represents the quickness of life.
+The theme of age is present due to the artist’s recent birthday.
+Additionally, he uses visuals of news and media in a couple already sold paintings that show TV personalities discussing people’s lives and ultimately misrepresenting them.